-Earthquakes: Japan and California at high risk
+Earthquakes: Japan and California

 Of all the natural disasters, earthquakes may be the most difficult to predict.
 However, those who live on or near fault lines understand the danger an earthquake can create.
-As discovered in Nepal, earthquakes are capable of massive amount of damage in a very short amount of time.
+As discovered in Nepal, earthquakes are capable of a massive amount of damage in a very short amount of time.

-According to the analysis, earthquakes account for the second largest natural disaster threat in the world, potentially affecting up to 283 million worldwide.
+According to the analysis, earthquakes account for the second-largest natural disaster threat in the world, potentially affecting up to 283 million worldwide.
 Earthquakes equate to a major threat to several destinations along the "Ring of Fire" in the Pacific Ocean.
 Although Jakarta, Indonesia ranked as a very high risk for earthquakes, the biggest areas that could potentially be affected lie in Japan and California.

 Analysis shows in the event of a major earthquake, three Japanese destinations are at a high risk: Tokyo, Osaka-Kobe, and Nagoya.
 Tremors are also the primary natural disaster threat in two destinations in California: Los Angeles and San Francisco.
 Travelers to these destinations should review earthquake safety plans prior to travel.

-Tsunami: Equador and Japan at high risk
+Tsunami: Ecuador and Japan

 Going hand-in-hand with earthquakes are tsunamis.
 A tsunami is formed by major earthquakes or landslides at sea, rising tides and sending waves of water towards coastal cities in a matter of minutes.